BugelNiels/conic-subdivision/README.md

 - Double-clicking on a normal will reset it.
 - Selecting an edge will display the conic constructed based on the patch surrounding said edge (not that this does not automatically insert inflection points)
 - Up/Down/Left/Right arrow keys can be used to translate the mesh.

+> Note that memory alignment has been (temporarily) disabled for the Eigen data structures due to memory corruption issues.
+This might have an impact on the subdivision performance.

 ## Design